NBISweden/IgDiscover-legacy/doc/guide.rst

     A table with candidate novel V alleles (or genes).
     This is a list of sequences found through the *windowing strategy* or *linkage cluster analysis*, as discussed in our paper.

+iteration-xx/read_names_map.tab
+    For each candidate novel V allele listed in ``candidates.tab``, this file contains one row that lists which sequences went into generating this candidate.
+Only the exact matches are listed, that is, the number of listed sequence names should be equal to the value in the *exact* column.
+Each line in this file contains tab-separated values.
+The first is name of the candidate, the others are the names of the sequences.
+Some of these sequences may be consensus sequences if barcode grouping was enabled, so in that case, this will not be a read name.

 iteration-xx/new_V_germline.fasta, iteration-xx/new_V_pregermline.fasta
     The discovered list of V genes for this iteration.
     The file is created from the ``candidates.tab`` file by applying either the germline or pre-germline filter.